ScottyVenable/MyPal/.github/instructions/mypalinstructions.instructions.md

 -  No references to Avalonia/Electron remain outside historical notes.

 Keep this file updated as the Tauri stack evolves.
 Any new platform additions must include tooling prerequisites, documentation updates, and test coverage plans.

+This is a living document and must be maintained regularly to ensure accuracy and relevance.